cmusatyalab/hawk/docs/user_guide.md

 positive and is not present in the coordinator, indicated by parentIndex, the coordinator requests the tile content from the parent scout.
 The coordinator then sends the [labeled tile](messages.md#LabeledTile) along with its content to other scouts.
-Ony positives are shared between scouts, if the tile is negative, then the label is only forwarded to the parent scout.
+Only positives are shared between scouts, if the tile is negative, then the label is only forwarded to the parent scout.

 Scouts train a new model when sufficient positive labels are attained as